-Health Savings Accounts are more than just a tax-advantaged way to pay for medical expenses.
+Health savings accounts (HSAs) are more than just a tax-advantaged way to pay for medical expenses.
 They can also help you reduce your taxable income, save for retirement, and even serve as a back-up emergency fund.
 There are a lot of misconceptions about who can contribute to an HSA and how they work.
 Here are answers to some key questions about HSAs and strategies for making the most of these valuable accounts.

 What are health savings accounts, and what are the tax benefits?